ballerina-platform/ballerina-spec/stdlib/proposals/task/task_listener.md

 #### Configuration

-The task listener requires a schedule (one-time or recurring) and supports worker pool configurations:
+The task listener requires a schedule configuration (one-time or recurring) and supports an optional worker pool:

 ```ballerina
 # Listener configuration.